 What Does “Bone on Bone” Mean?

-So, as you can see, not everyone who is told that they are “bone on bone” is actually “bone on bone”.
+As you can see, not every person who is told that they are “bone on bone” is actually “bone on bone”.
 Sometimes, the glass is half full, when others may view it as half empty.
 We often see people who have plenty of joint space left, even though they are told they need a knee replacement.
 Quite often, these patients are candidates for Regenerative Therapy.